SeitaBV/timely-beliefs/README.md

 #### Beliefs in economics

-For economical events, the time at which we say an event could be known is typically not at the `end`.
+For economical events, the time at which we say an event could be known is typically not at the `event_end`.
 Most contracts deal with future events, such that:

     knowledge_time < event_start

-The `knowledge horizon` says how long before (the event starts) the event could be known:
+The `knowledge_horizon` says how long before (the event starts) the event could be known:

     knowledge_horizon > 0  # for most economical events
     knowledge_horizon = -resolution  # for physical events